SWENGG4Y2023/CPADTeam07/README.md

 3. **Dashboard**
    - A comprehensive dashboard that displays all active subscriptions with a summary of the total monthly cost.
    - Visual representation of spending patterns and subscription distribution.
    - Quick access to add, edit, or delete subscriptions.
-(WIP)⚠️
+(WIP)

 4. **Monthly Spend Limit**
    - Users can set a monthly budget for their subscriptions.
    - Real-time tracking of spending against the set limit.
    - Alerts and notifications when nearing or exceeding the budget.
-(WIP)⚠️
+(WIP)

 5. **Upcoming Renewals**
    - A dedicated section to view subscriptions that need to be renewed soon.
    - Notifications for upcoming renewals to ensure users don’t miss any payments.
    - Filter and sort renewals by date or priority.
-(WIP)⚠️
+(WIP)

 6. **Budget Monitoring**
    - Detailed categorization of subscriptions (e.g., transport, food, home, entertainment).
    - Monthly reports on spending per category.
    - Insights and recommendations for optimizing subscription expenses.
-(WIP)⚠️
+(WIP)

 7. **Renewal Breakdown**
    - A calendar view showing the day-wise breakdown of upcoming renewals.